-60 However, it is worth reemphasizing that, according to the statutory provisions of PURPA, FERC authority under other provisions of law (including the Federal Power Act and the Natural Gas Act) respecting anticompetitive acts or practices is unaffected by PURPA.
-See PURPA sec.
+60 However, it is worth reemphasizing that, according to the statutory provisions of PURPA, FERC authority under other provisions of law (including the Federal Power Act and the Natural Gas Act) respecting anticompetitive acts or practices is unaffected by FURPA.
+See FURPA sec.
 4(2).
-The Conference Report states that the conferees intended that the provisions of PURPA be strictly neutral and not add to or subtract from authorities contained in other provisions of law.
+The Conference Report states that the conferees intended that the provisions of FURPA be strictly neutral and not add to or subtract from authorities contained in other provisions of law.
 61 Reiter, at pp. 62-64.
-62 Id. at pp. 64-66.

 Reiter sets out four statutory avenues for relief from a denial of access.
 One avenue would be a claim that a denial of access or an offer of access with an unreasonably high rate or unreasonable conditions attached is an unreasonable condition of service prohibited by section 4(a) of the Natural Gas Act and section 205(a) of the Federal Power Act.
-He notes that such an access claim might be made if a pipeline or utility refuses to unbundle its transportation or transmission services from its wholesale sales.63
+Be notes that such an access claim might be made if a pipeline or utility refuses to unbundle its transportation or transmission services from its wholesale sales.63

 The second avenue of statutory relief identified by Reiter is the obligation on the part of the utilities to operate their business in a prudent, reasonable, or efficient manner.
 Reiter suggests that if pipelines or electric utilities underutilize their transmission capacities a claim of imprudence might be possible should the pipeline or electric utility have failed to seek the business of or have denied access to customers willing to purchase transmission services.
-Reiter points out that a utility could have a legitimate defense to such a charge of imprudence.64 One such defense, for example, might be that the capacity remained unused in order to protect the reliability of the customer service.
+Reiter points out that a utility could have a legitimate defense to such a charge of imprudence.84 One such defense, for example, might be that the capacity remained unused in order to protect the reliability of the customer service.

 The third and fourth of the statutory avenues of relief identified by Reiter in his article were subsequently used as a statutory basis for FERC Order 436.
 The third avenue was the statutory protection against undue discrimination found in the Natural Gas and Federal Power Acts.
 According to Reiter, its most significant value is its applicability where competitors are denied service offered to others.
 Further the "undue" in undue discrimination allows other public interest factors to be taken into account.
-Such limitations should help distinguish this remedy from common carriage.65 prophetic.
+Such limitations should help distinguish this remedy from common carriage.68

+Looking back with the benefit of "20-20 hindsight," the author notes that Reiter's analysis of this remedy has proven to be somewhat prophetic.
 As noted earlier the D.C.
 Circuit Court in Maryland People's Counsel I & II overturned the FERC special market and blanket certificate programs because they were unduly discriminatory.
 The FERC, in response to the court's decision, issued Order 436, which created an optional (voluntary) transportation program in which participating pipelines act as contract carriers providing nondiscriminatory open access on a first-come, first-served basis.
 Indeed, two of the three statutory provisions on which the FERC based its authority to apply the nondiscriminatory open access condition to interstate gas transportation were sections 4 and 5 of the Natural Gas Act.
 These provisions prohibit unduly discriminatory or preferential practices by natural gas companies.
 The FERC, in issuing Order 436, was careful to distinguish its new voluntary nondiscriminatory carriage from common carrier obligations.
 The Commission states that a principal attribute of common carrier regulation is its mandatory nature.
-For its Order 436 program, it is not mandatory that the pipelines participate.66
+For its Order 436 program, it is not mandatory that the pipelines participate.86